 Assault is a pretty general term, when in actuality there are a number of different crimes that fit that description.
-Domestic violence and battery are other charges that might be confused for assault.
+Domestic assault and battery is another charge that may be confused with simple assault.
 Our assault lawyer page will have more information about these types of laws and the charges you could face if you are found to violate them.
 Most simple assault and battery cases are tried as Class 1 misdemeanors, which carry a maximum penalty of one year in prison and $2,500 in fines.
 But the penalties for more severe cases escalate quickly.
 It’s important to contact an attorney to get a better understanding of these laws.

 The Commonwealth of Virginia breaks down controlled substances into six different groups, each carrying a different level of penalties if you are found to be in possession and ultimately convicted.
 The first, and most severe is Schedule 1, and this includes drugs that are both addictive and dangerous, while having no medical value.
 That includes drugs like heroin, LSD, ecstasy and GHB.
 Schedule 6, which carries the least stringent penalties upon conviction, simply includes marijuana.
 Virginia is actually one of a very few states that has a different section for Schedule six narcotics.
 Please visit our drug lawyer page for more information about the various narcotic schedules in the Commonwealth of Virginia, and the various penalties they carry.